-Once arriving in Thailand, they will be allowed entry and are free to go anywhere in the kingdom.
+Vaccinated travellers must undergo entry screening, and will then be allowed entry and are free to go anywhere in the kingdom.

 While in Thailand, both vaccinated and unvaccinated travellers are advised to strictly follow health and safety standards.
 Travellers who are experiencing COVID-like symptoms should get tested.
 If testing positive, they must get the appropriate medical treatment.